 Alan holds a Bachelors degree in Music and Writing as well as qualifications in banking and finance.

 Gary Luck: Loving music from an early age, Gary developed his skills as a musician and has been an active songwriter for many years.
 He has worked in the music industry as a Tour Manager and Promoter as well.

 Gary’s involvement with the ASA began with him being a Regional Coordinator for Canberra, then progressed to his current role, being that of a Director.

-Clare Burgess acts as both a Director and Secretary of the ASA.
+Clare Burgess acts as a Director, Chief Executive Officer and Secretary of the ASA.